Remo-lilnonbinary/ClaudeHackathon/README.md

 ## What it does

-AYUDA turns WhatsApp — the world's most used messaging app — into a crisis reporting tool.
-When disaster strikes, citizens send messages, photos, and locations via WhatsApp to an AYUDA bot.
+AYUDA turns WhatsApp — the world's most used messaging app — and SMS into a crisis reporting tool.
+When disaster strikes, citizens send messages, photos, and locations via WhatsApp to an AYUDA bot; SMS serves as a backup when lines are down.
 The bot gently collects what it needs, tags urgency, and routes every report to a live geospatial coordinator dashboard.
 Coordinators see citizen ground truth overlaid with official satellite data (NASA fire detections, flood zones, weather alerts), triage incoming reports, and export everything to the formats that real crisis systems use (CAP XML for FEMA/EU ERCC, GeoJSON for GIS, CSV for everything else).

 No app to download.
 No account to create.
 Works on any phone that has WhatsApp — which means 2 billion people are already onboarded.